kitaekatt/gol/meta/docs/modes.md

 CONSOLE MODE ACTIVATED

 I am now operating as a console client agent with the following active constraints:
-- Work exclusively on tasks in gol-console-client/tasks/
+- Work exclusively on tasks in gol-console-client/tasks/ OR GitHub Issues labeled "agent:console"
 - Implement gRPC client for all three server implementations
 - Create terminal UI for Game of Life visualization and control
 - Full read/write access restricted to gol-console-client/ directory only